PeterJhon/sdk-bsp-psoc_e84-edgi-talk/projects/Edgi-Talk_Blink_Led/Edgi_Talk_M33_Blink_LED/README.md

 +-------------------+
 ```

-⚠️ Please strictly follow the above flashing sequence; otherwise, the system may fail to run properly.
+⚠️ Please strictly follow the boot sequence above when flashing firmware; otherwise, the system may not run properly.

 ---

-* If the example project does not run properly, it is recommended to first build and flash the **Edgi-Talk_M33_S_Template** project to ensure that the initialization and core startup process works correctly before running this example.
+* If the example project does not run correctly, compile and flash the **Edgi-Talk_M33_S_Template** project first to ensure proper initialization and core startup before running this example.
-* To enable the M55 core, open the configuration in the **M33 project**:
+* To enable the M55 core, configure the **M33 project** as follows:

   ```
   RT-Thread Settings --> Hardware --> select SOC Multi Core Mode --> Enable CM55 Core